zchee/golang-wiki/Go-1.6-release-party.md

 ### What happens in a release party?
 Go 1.6 is the 7th release of the language which has been open source since November 10th, 2009 -- that's 6.5 years since the project was open sourced and nearly 4 years since the 1.0 release.
-A lot has changed in the language since 1.0, so this is a great opportunity to discuss the improvements landing 1.6 and the upcoming changes in 1.7.
+A lot has changed in the language since 1.0, so this is a great opportunity to discuss the improvements landing 1.6.

 _Please help by expanding this section so meetup organisers can share these details with their groups._